notmyvegetable/the-game-2018/README.md

 Next thing I did was check the cookies, and there was one called "logged" set to false.
 But after trying to set it to true and logging in with "admin:whatever" it doesn't seem to bypass the login.
 The thing you are asked for is the PIN, so let's find that first.

-In the body you find a JS function defined called "weeklyPIN", which takes an seemingly numerical input and returns a number.
+In the body you find a JS function defined called "weeklyPIN", which takes a seemingly numerical input and returns a number.
 >function weeklyPIN(a) {
 > return (((a >> 5)%18248502) << 3)*3;
 >}